-ACSM HFS Exam
+ACSM HFS Exam (Course objective 5)

-Students will be given a practice ACSM HFS exam to take home and complete on your own.
+Students will be given a practice ACSM HFS / CSCS exam to take home and complete on your own.
 This is a take home exam and thus open book (including internet).
 We will grade the first attempt of the exams in class on the day the first attempt is due.
-This grade will not count as your grade for the ACSM HFS assignment but will count towards your attendance and participation grade.
+This grade will not count as your grade for the ACSM HFS / CSCS assignment but will count towards your attendance and participation grade.
 You will then be given another copy of the exam to take home and retake.
 You will hand in this second attempt at the start of the next class.
-The exam will be graded by the instructor and this will count as your grade for the ACSM HFS assignment.
-The purpose of this exam is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual ACSM HFS exam.
+The exam will be graded by the instructor and this will count as your grade for the ACSM HFS / CSCS assignment.
+The purpose of this exam is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual ACSM HFS / CSCS exams.

-Book Review and Personal Reflection
+Book Review and Personal Reflection (Course objective 9)